retorquere/pimsync/docs/content/docs/migration-guide.md

 vdirsycner sync
 ```

-Works with the following configuration:
+Along with this configuration:

 ```toml
 password.command = ["printenv", "PASSWORD"]
 ```

 Keep in mind that is it possible for other processes of the same user to read
 environment variables.

-Usage of a password manager with a `command` is
+Usage of a password manager or secret storage with a `command` is the
-recommended for best security.
+recommended approach for best security.

 ## Manual discovery is no longer required